-Note: You could be charged interest on underpayment of estimated tax even if Form OR-40-N, line 66 or Form OR-40-P, line 65 shows a refund.
+Note: You could be charged interest on underpayment of estimated tax even if Form OR-40-N, line 66 or Form OR-40-P, line 65 shows an overpayment.

-See Form OR-10 to determine if you owe underpayment interest or qualify for an exception.
-Download the form from our website or contact us to order it.
+See Form OR-10 Instructions to determine if you owe underpayment interest or qualify for an exception.
+Download Form OR-10 and the instructions from our website or contact us to order them.

 If you owe underpayment interest, enter the amount from line 4 of Form OR-10.
 If you qualify for an exception, enter the exception number from line 1 of the form inside box 69a on Form OR-40-N or box 68a on Form OR-40-P. If you used the Annualized Income Worksheet (located in Form OR-10 Instructions) to figure your interest, check box 69b on Form OR-40-N or box 68b on Form OR-40-P. Include Form OR-10 with your return.

 Keep your underpayment interest worksheets and any required statements with your records.